malavv/brewru/README.md

 ```
 $git shortlog -sne
-4  Maxime Lavigne (malavv) <duguigne@gmail.com>
+126  Maxime Lavigne (malavv) <duguigne@gmail.com>
 ```

 ## The Latest Version
+**Current Version :** 0.2.7

 The project is still in a sub-1.0 release cycle.
 It is not feature complete.
-This will be update in time.

 ## Documentation
 All documentation for the two components are available in docs/manual.
 There will be user and developer manual.